JackBro/imm_engine/README.md

 In Development:
 ---------------
-The project is in development, there is less document and features now.
+The project is in development, there is less document and feature now.
 The framework of the engine is instability, will be changed frequently.
 Just guarantee the able to compile the project correctly.